 At the same time, the System does not begin and end at Edmonton's city boundaries.
 Protecting ecological integrity, and enhancing the cultural and recreational value of the System requires cross-government collaboration.
-This includes adjacent municipalities, regional bodies such as Edmonton Metropolitan Region Board, the Government of Alberta, Indigenous Nations and Communities, and the Government of Canada.
+This includes adjacent municipalities, regional bodies, the Government of Alberta, Indigenous Nations and Communities, and the Government of Canada.
 These and other community partnerships are integral in ensuring that the System offers culturally sensitive regional recreational opportunities that are in harmony with the land.